 void Save () {

-File.Open(savePath, FileMode.Create);
+BinaryWriter writer =

+new BinaryWriter(File.Open(savePath, FileMode.Create));

 }

 We now have a binary writer variable named writer that references a new binary writer.

 Closing the File

 If we open a file, we must make sure that we also close it.
 It's possible to do this via a Close method, but this isn't safe.
 If something goes wrong between opening and closing the file, an exception could be raised and execution of the method could be terminated before it got to closing the file.
 We have to carefully handle exceptions to ensure that the file is always closed.
 There is syntactic sugar to make this easy.
 Put the declaration and assignment of the writer variable inside round brackets, place the using keyword in front of it, and a code block after it.
 The variable is available inside that block, just like the iterator variable i of a standard for loop.